ShaneCurcuru/shaneslides/README.md

 ## Historical Note

 Code historians may note this site was manually created by copying files from my /slides repository in November 2022.
-This is because the DNS verification and publishing of that repo seemed to be totally borked, so this is the voodoo attempt to get the publishing working!
+This is because the DNS verification and publishing of that repo seemed to be totally borked, although I haven't figured out how to reproduce the bug to report to GitHub Pages.